MagnetonBora/norsk/content/Ord/Unclassified.md

   - vocabulary
   - misc
 ---
+flyktning = a refugee
+sitter og tenker på = is sitting and thinking about en venn = a friend går på skole = goes to school skriver en e-post = writes an email forteller om = tells about livet = the life sender e-posten = sends the email leter etter = looks for nyheter = news går en tur = goes for a walk lengter hjem = longs for home tenker på = thinks about
+Det er langt fra... til... = It is far from... to... kjøper = buys en avis = a newspaper på veien hjem = on the way home en banan = a banana et eple = an apple spiser = eats litt trist = a little sad i dag = today treffer = meets kommer fra = comes from trening = training/practice bærer = carries ei treningsveske = a gym bag tar veska = takes the bag blir glad = becomes happy
+De går og snakker = They walk and talk er ikke så trist nå = is not so sad now er hjemme igjen = is home again ser på = watches/looks at vil gå på kino = wants to go to the cinema i kveld = tonight
+Om kvelden = In the evening
+ser en fransk film = watches a French film om kjærlighet = about love

 en kopi = a copy
 en konto = an account
 ei kasse = a box